pandas-dev/pandas/doc/source/sparse.rst

 .. note:: The ``SparsePanel`` class has been removed in 0.19.0

-We have implemented "sparse" versions of Series and DataFrame.
+We have implemented "sparse" versions of ``Series`` and ``DataFrame``.
 These are not sparse in the typical "mostly 0".
 Rather, you can view these objects as being "compressed" where any data matching a specific value (``NaN`` / missing value, though any value can be chosen) is omitted.
 A special ``SparseIndex`` object tracks where data has been "sparsified".
-This will make much more sense in an example.
+This will make much more sense with an example.
 All of the standard pandas data structures have a ``to_sparse`` method:

 .. ipython:: python